PacktPublishing/Hands-On-Artificial-Intelligence-for-IoT/Chapter-13/Readme.md

 * Learn how to monitor heart using machine learning.
 * Understand what makes home "smart home".
 * Learn about some devices used in smart home
-* Explore the application of AI in controlling electrical expenditure.
+* Explore the application of AI in predicting human activity recognition